bbc/codext/README.md

 # Getting started as a developer

+Make sure you're using a recent version of Node.js (latest build successfully performed with release 10.16.3).

-[npm](https://github.com/npm/npm) is used to handle dependencies.
-Make sure it's properly configured and then run `npm i`.
+[npm](https://github.com/npm/cli) is used to handle dependencies.
+Install them by running `npm i` in the root directory of the project.

 [gulp](https://github.com/gulpjs/gulp) is required for the steps listed below.
 Use `npm install gulp-cli -g` to install the gulp command line tool.